d0x/nchadoop/README.md

 nchadoop is a *ncdu* like file browser for Hadoop to identify wasted disc space.

-It can scans folders on hdfs and procudes are cli like this:
+It scans folders on hdfs and procudes a cli like this:

 ```
  --- /user/christian/thrift/